DalhousieAI/benthicnet_probes/README.md

 ## Known Issues
 1. Multi-node training is currently not fully supported.
 Specifically, the copy and extract shell script to move data to each node is not implemented.
-   If this is not an issue, then by default, the DDP strategy in Lightning should support multi-node.
+   If this is not an issue, then by default, the DDP strategy in Lightning should support multi-node computation.

 ## Contact
 For any questions, concerns, or issues in using this repo, please contact [isaac.xu@dal.ca](mailto:isaac.xu@dal.ca).